 Canon EF-M 18-55mm f/3.5-5.6 STM | Focal length 55mm | ISO:100 | Aperture: f/8 | Shutter Speed: 1/160s

-I started off as an SLR user before moving to cameras with smaller form factors, eventually moving to Canon's EOS M system.
-At around the same time, children arrived and I found myself with little spare money to buy camera gear and even less time to enjoy photography.
+I started off as an SLR user before moving to cameras with smaller form factors, eventually moving to Canon's EOS M mirrorless system.
+At around the same time, my children arrived and I found myself with little spare money to buy camera gear and even less time to enjoy photography.
 As I write, in late 2017, my children are getting older and I am trying to get back into my photography.

 It was time to upgrade the EOS M and I couldn't decide whether to go for an M5, M6, SL2, 80D or something else.
 I have come to the conclusion that there will never be a 'one size fits all' camera, that is, a camera that is suitable for every occasion.
 Occasionally, when I get the opportunity, I like to get out into nature with my Canon EF 400mm f/5.6L and it needs to be attached to a capable SLR body.